BarcinoLechiguino/1v1-Demolition/README.md

 If for whatever reason a vehicle is flipped over, each player has a specific input key assigned to flip their vehicle back to its original state.

 Normal acceleration (W/8) makes the vehicle move slowly, and turbo (LSHIFT/ KP Plus) propels the vehicle forward,

+Players' ammo, lives, round Wins and game wins can be checked out in the window title.